-Acknowledgements.
-We thank D. Berger, M. Köhler, M. Prena, R. Scheuss, S. Opitz and D. Axel for the retrieval of sediment cores during the coring campaign in 2000.
-Special thanks are due to G. Arnold, M. Köhler and D. Berger for thin-section preparation, A. Hendrich for graphical support and Jens Mingram and Christoph Spötl for comments and suggestions on a previous version of the paper.
-Also to W. Fletcher and an anonymous referee for their constructive comments and suggestions on the paper.
-This study was funded by the GFZ German Research Centre for Geosciences, Potsdam, Germany, and is a contribution to the Helmholtz-Association climate initiative REKLIM (Topic 8 "Rapid Climate Change from Proxy data").
+542 We thank D. Berger, M. Köhler, M. Prena, R. Scheuss, S. Opitz and D. Axel for the retrieval of 543 sediment cores during the coring campaign in 2000.
+Special thanks are due to G. Arnold, M. Köhler 544 and D. Berger for thin section preparation, A. Hendrich for graphical support and Jens Mingram and 545 Christoph Spötl for comments and suggestions on a previous version of the manuscript.
+Also to Dr. 546 Fletcher and an anonymous referee for their constructive comments and suggestions on the 547 manuscript.
+This study was funded by the GFZ German Research Centre for Geosciences, Potsdam, 548 Germany, and is a contribution to the Helmholtz-Association climate initiative REKLIM (Topic 8 549 'Rapid Climate Change from Proxy data').
+550